cooperative-computing-lab/cctools/doc/manuals/chirp/index.md

+## Citation

-### Please use the following citation for Chirp in a scientific publication
+Please use the following citation for Chirp in a scientific publication:

-  * Douglas Thain, Christopher Moretti, and Jeffrey Hemmes,[Chirp: A Practical Global Filesystem for Cluster and Grid Computing](http://www.cse.nd.edu/~dthain/papers/chirp-jgc.pdf), _Journal of Grid Computing_ , Springer, 2008.
+- Douglas Thain, Christopher Moretti, and Jeffrey Hemmes,[Chirp: A Practical Global Filesystem for Cluster and Grid Computing](http://www.cse.nd.edu/~dthain/papers/chirp-jgc.pdf), _Journal of Grid Computing_ , Springer, 2008.
 DOI: 10.1007/s10723-008-9100-5.
 (The original is available on <http://www.springerlink.com>.)

+## Further Information

+For more information, please see [Getting Help](help.md) or visit the [Cooperative Computing Lab](http://ccl.cse.nd.edu) website.

+## Copyright

-Chirp is Copyright (C) 2003-2004 Douglas Thain and Copyright (C) 2005- The University of Notre Dame.
-All rights reserved.
-This software is distributed under the GNU General Public License.
+CCTools is Copyright (C) 2019- The University of Notre Dame.
+This software is distributed under the GNU General Public License Version 2.
 See the file COPYING for details.

-__Last edited: August 2019__